 All earned wages and accrued but unpaid vacation time must be paid to the employee.
 Vacation pay issues are discussed in the Vacation Pay area.
 Expenses, however, do not need to be reimbursed until the normal time for reimbursement occurs.

 Failing to pay wages when due can require the employer to continue paying the employee wages on a day-to-day basis, for up to 30 days, until the final paycheck is paid.
-Additionally, statutory penalties and attorneys' fees if a court action is filed may be awarded.
+These statutory penalties and attorneys' fees if a court action is filed may be awarded.
 (Labor Code §§ 203, 218.5.)

 No legal advice is provided or intended to be provided by this web site.